 Whilst squats work the quadriceps and glutes, with some hamstring activation too, deadlifts concentrate on the hamstrings, glutes, erector spinae, latissimus dorsi and lots more muscles.
 Both exercises should be in any program.

-In this article we are going to take a look at how to perform both exercises, what the positives and negatives of each exercise is and then compare the two.
+In this article, we are going to take a look at how to perform both exercises, what the positives and negatives of each exercise are and then compare the two.

-If you’re at work and need to pick up a heavy box, you will be able to deadlift it up and protect your back.
+If you are at work and need to pick up a heavy box, you will be able to deadlift it up and protect your back.